nao1215/diff/README.md

 ## What is difflib ?
-Go-difflib is a partial port of python 3 difflib package.
+The difflib is a partial port of python 3 difflib package.
 Its main goal was to make unified and context diff available in pure Go, mostly for testing purposes.

 The following class and functions (and related tests) have be ported: